finxter/ethereumclassic.github.io/content/guides/basics/index.en.md

 ### What is gas?

-Gas is internal transaction pricing mechanism, is used to mitigate spam and allocate resources on the network.
+Gas is an internal transaction pricing mechanism used to mitigate spam and allocate resources on the network.
 It is a unit used to denote the amount of _resources_ required to do tasks such as installing new smart contracts.

 - [Ethereum Gas Explained](https://youtu.be/hQ78FVSv-vs)
 - [Ether vs Gas difference | Programmer explains](https://youtu.be/cZ0rYWJzeow)